junobuild/docs/docs/roadmap.md

 # Roadmap

-Juno is currently in closed beta but has big plans for the near and distant future.
+We have big plans for the near and distant future.

 ## Features